Blog

 Some Android phones also have a feature called automatic hotspot switching.
 Your hotspot’s data connection may turn off if a device isn’t connected for a few minutes or more.

-Fortunately, this is a pretty easy fix to get your hotspot connection up and running.
+Fortunately, this is an easy fix to get your hotspot connection up and running.
 Open up the Settings app on your Android device, then:

 Then, once you turn your hotspot on, it will stay on until you manually turn it off.